Maryam-Haghani/TFBS/README.md

 python 04-predict.py --config_file ../configs/predict/HeynaDNA-config.yml --mode df
 ```
 ##### Output
-A directory named `<config.input_dir without extension>` will be created inside the `Predictions` folder, located within the saved model directory (`config.saved_model_dir`).
+A directory named `<config.input_dir without extension>` will be created inside the `predictions` folder, located within the parent directory of the saved model directory (`config.saved_model_dir`).
-Inside this directory, a CSV file containing predictions will be saved, named after each model, corresponding to the models saved in the model directory.
+Inside this directory, a CSV file containing predictions for each sequence will be saved, named after each model, corresponding to the models saved in the model directory.
 Additionally, a `prediction_result.csv` file will be generated, summarizing performance metrics for all models.

 Also, if `num_interpret_samples` is present in config file and > 0 for **HyenaDNA**, script will create a directory named after the chosen interpret method (`config.interpret_method`) inside `interpret`.